soymadip/Url-Filter-Bot/README.md

-#### This Bot simply search for the Urls from provided channel according to given query and gives link to those links as buttons!
+#### This Bot simply searches for the Urls from provided channel according to given query and gives link to those links as buttons!

 ## How to use the bot
 * Make Url-Text to your channel !